atom-moyer/getpy/README.md

 `pip install git+https://github.com/atom-moyer/getpy.git`

 ## About
-GetPy is a thin and robust binding to the parallel_hashmap which is the current state of the art for minimal memory overhead and fast runtime speed.
-The binding layer is supported by PyBind11 which is fast to compile and simple to extend.
-Serialization is handled by Cereal which supports streaming binary serialization, a critical feature for the large hash tables this is designed to support.
+GetPy is a thin and robust binding to The Parallel Hashmap, https://github.com/greg7mdp/parallel-hashmap.git, which is the current state of the art for minimal memory overhead and fast runtime speed.
+The binding layer is supported by PyBind11, https://github.com/pybind/pybind11.git, which is fast to compile and simple to extend.
+Serialization is handled by Cereal which supports streaming binary serialization, a critical feature for the large hash tables this is designed to support.,

 ## How To Use
 The `getpy.Dict` object is designed to maintain a similar interface to the standard python dictionary.
 There are some key differences though, which are necessary for performance reasons.